 - Applications Deadline: 14 Mar 2019

 - Course Level: The studentships are available to any postgraduate coursework students.

 - Study Subject: The studentships are awarded in any discipline offered by the university.

-- Award: the program covers: Tuition fees, Maintenance/ living cost stipend, Return flights, Thesis grant, Study travel grant (if applicable), and One-off arrival allowance.
+- Award: The scholarship covers: Tuition fees, Maintenance/ living cost stipend, Return flights, Thesis grant, Study travel grant (if applicable), and One-off arrival allowance.

 - Nationality: Internationally

 - Number of Scholarships: Not Known.

 - The award can be taken in the United Kingdom

 - Eligible Countries: International students are invited to apply.

 - Entrance Requirements: To apply for these endowments, you must: